billyyoung/blog/content/posts/losing-weight.md

 **Exercise**

-* 2x volleyball and 1x running per week, and biking around the city
+* 2x lifting, 2x volleyball, and 1x running per week, and biking around the city
 * Most of this is from having a roommate to cocreate a [supportive context](https://twitter.com/visakanv/status/1527658417044656128) with

 **Cooking at home**

 * I cook most of my meals, and I don't eat out very much (where it's easy for me to overeat, get dessert, etc.)
 * Nothing too extreme.
 [Here](https://twitter.com/billyisyoung/status/1537582264485179392) are some low- to medium-effort dinners I've cooked
-* I try to get in a reasonable amount of protein if possible (callback to the Food Science section)
+* I try to get in a reasonable amount of protein if possible (callback to the section on satiety)
 * I _have_ decided to cut down on pasta because while it's delicious, it's not enough protein to be filling nor conducive to my goals
   * Shrimp scampi is still OK because I can put in a lot of shrimp and reduce the amount of pasta
   * Carbonara is less OK but still not terrible (and also entirely too delicious)